maithaalghfeli/maithaalghfeli.github.io/_posts/2023-12-8-final-portfolio.md

   - Assignments
 ---

-*Below are the embedded files to the two parts of my final portfolio*
+*Below are the embedded files to the two parts of my final portfolio.
+They exist in the asset folder /assets/files as well in both PDF and editable formats.*

 # Project Summary